lmapii/practical-zephyr/03_devicetree_semantics/readme.md

 #define NODE_B_PHANDLES         DT_PHANDLE_BY_IDX(NODE_REFS, phandle_array, 1)
 ```

-> **Note:** Technically, it is also possible to read a `phandle` property using `DT_PROP`.
-However, it is highly recommended to use the correct macros instead.

 The macros with the prefix `NODE_A_` resolve to `DT_N_S_node_a`, and `NODE_B_PHANDLES` to `DT_N_S_node_b`.
 Once you have the node's identifier, you can access its properties as usual, e.g., our newly added `dummy-value`, using the `DT_PROP` macro:

 ```c
 uint32_t val_from_prop = DT_PROP(NODE_A_PHANDLE_BY_LABEL, dummy_value);
 ```

-However, Zephyr's devicetree API also contains the macros `DT_PROP_BY_PHANDLE` and `DT_PROP_BY_PHANDLE_IDX`, which allow reading a property's value without having to retrieve the node identifier using the corresponding `DT_PHANDLE` macros first:
+However, Zephyr's devicetree API also contains the macros `DT_PROP_BY_PHANDLE` and `DT_PROP_BY_PHANDLE_IDX`, which allow reading a property's value without having to retrieve the node identifier using the corresponding `DT_PHANDLE` macros first - which is the recommended approach:

 ```c
 uint32_t val_from_phandle_by_label = DT_PROP_BY_PHANDLE(NODE_REFS, phandle_by_label, dummy_value);